petermchale/mutation_accumulation/README.md

 ```unix
 g++ -I<path to boost library> -I<path to mutation_accumulation library> main_branching_CDF_trajs.cpp
 ```
-* run the executable in the `trajectories` and the `cdf` sub-directories (you'll find that output has already been generated there for use in the Jupyter Notebook)
+* run the executable so generated in the `trajectories` and the `cdf` sub-directories (you'll find that output has already been generated there for use in the Jupyter Notebook)
 * look at the brief mathematical analysis showcased in this [Jupyter Notebook]() of the data

 ###Template programming